ggalguera/kickstarter-analysis/README.md

 # Kickstarting with Excel
-Performing analysis on Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends.
 ## Overview of Project
-Visualization of data charts to show campaign outcomes based on their launch dates and their funding goals
+Visualization of data charts to show campaign outcomes based on their launch dates and their funding goals.
 ### Purpose
 Using Excel data analysis tools detect trends visualizing campaign outcomes based on their launch dates and their funding goals and deliver conclusions about the data
-Create two charts to visualize trends on successful theater kickstarter over time and outcome goal percentage grouped by funding goal
+Create two charts to visualize trends on successful theater kickstarter over time and outcome goal percentage grouped by funding goal.

 ## Analysis and Challenges
-Presentation of the analysis and some chellenges faced during the excersice
+Presentation of the analysis and some chellenges faced during the excersice.
 ### Analysis of Outcomes Based on Launch Date
 ![Outcomes Based on Launch Date](https://github.com/ggalguera/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)